On Wikipedia a leader fall is described as: “an undesirable downward motion hopefully stopped by a rope”.

 1. Embrace Falling As Essential

-Humans are horizontal beings.
-We feel safe with both feet on the ground.
+Humans feel safe with both feet on the ground.
 Climbers, however, dare to leave that comfort zone to explore the vertical world.
 But, when being on the sharp end of the rope, many struggle with the fear of falling and/or the potential consequences of a fall.
 If you want to lead harder routes you will have to overcome your fear by changing your outlook on falling.

 For a novice climber fear of falling is normal but gradually a climber should accept that it is an essential part of the sport rather than trying to avoid it as much as possible.